daniazizz/studenteats/README.md

 # STUDENTEATS
-## A web application for students to share their favorite places to eat.
+## A web application for students to share their favorite places to eat

 ### Prerequisites
 ```